Seychelles

 Have questions that haven't been answered here?
 Send your questions to enquiries@shearwatertravel.co.uk and we'll try our best to help.

 British passport holders do not need a visa to enter the Seychelles just a passport valid for the length of their stay.
+See FCDO advice on visiting the Seychelles

-Check the NHS Fit for Travel website for advice on immunisations.
+You should ensure your usual vaccinations are up to date and check the NHS Fit for Travel website for advice on immunisations.